pradeep-s-yadav/EmployeeDetails/README.md

 Hi!

-My name is Pradeep and this Project is a prototype of a project for storing employee details by taking input from the frontend and saving it in the SQL Database using backend.
+My name is Pradeep and this Project is a prototype of a project for storing employee details by taking input from the frontend and saving it in the SQL Database using backend using Restful APIs.

 Tech stacks used are: